keystonejs/keystone-classic/docs/guides/setting-up/installation.md

 Part 1 (this one here) will focus on installation and setting up our `keystone.js` file, which launch our app.

-[Part 2](/guides/setting-up/database-setup) will detail building keystone models and setting up your database.
+[Part 2](../database-setup) will detail building keystone models and setting up your database.

-[part 3](/guides/setting-up/routes) will go through setting up routes with keystone to serve both database information as well as website pages.
+[Part 3](../routing) will go through setting up routes with keystone to serve both database information as well as website pages.

+[Part 4](../post-route) will get a us a `POST` endpoint which we can use to post data to.

 Before we start, make sure you have [node](nodejs.org) and [mongo](https://www.mongodb.com/download-center?jmp=nav#community) installed.

 ## Installation
 Start by creating a new directory and then from within it run `npm init`.
 This will set us up with a `package.json` for you with the ability to set up some default options.